List of awards and nominations received by Jodie Foster: Independent Spirit Awards

 The Independent Spirit Awards (originally known as the FINDIE or Friends of Independents Awards), founded in 1984, are awards dedicated to independent filmmakers.
 Winners are typically presented with acrylic glass pyramids containing suspended shoestrings representing the paltry budgets of independent films.
 Foster has received one award.

 Kansas City Film Critics Circle

 The Kansas City Film Critics Circle (KCFCC) is a group of media film critics in the Kansas City metropolitan area.
 James Loutzenhiser, a local psychiatrist and film buff, who died in November 2001, founded the group in 1967.
 The annual film awards are now called "The Loutzenhiser Awards".

+Las Vegas Film Critics Society

 Los Angeles Film Critics Association

 The Los Angeles Film Critics Association (LAFCA) is an American film critic organization founded in 1975.
-Its membership comprises film critics from Los Angeles-based print and electronic media.
+Its membership comprises film critics from Los Angeles–based print and electronic media.
 Foster has received the award from the association once and has been the runner-up four times.